amoe/acceleratedcpp/chapter-notes.md

 virtuals are actually new in this chapter.

-wha tis the default access modifier?
+wha tis the default access modifier?  private

+It seems to me that providing the `BasePicture*` constructor in Picture class violates the abstraction boundary.